Reasons to abandon Nagios

 Open source monitoring without extensive Linux knowledge

-Especially Windows-Admins find it difficult to work with Nagios.
-In particular with Nagios Core you have to install the Nagios Remote Data Processor on the monitoring host in addition to the Nagios agent on the target system.
-Time and again this means manual work with the Linux terminal.
-For Windows experts this is often a particularly difficult terrain.
+Windows admins find it especially difficult to work with Nagios.
+In particular, with Nagios Core, you have to install the Nagios Remote Data Processor on the monitoring host in addition to the Nagios agent on the target system.
+Time and again, this means manual work with the Linux terminal.
+For Windows experts, this is often a particularly difficult terrain.

 Today, open source monitoring tools provide an easy entry into monitoring and can be used via docker containers or as an appliance on Windows.
 In addition, common tools can usually be managed via a graphical user interface.
 Working on the terminal is no longer necessary, or is only necessary in exceptional cases.